qcodespp/qcodespp.github.io/source/dummy_measurements.rst

     import qcodespp as qc
     from qcodespp.instrument_drivers.dummy import DummyMeasurementInstrument

-This code imports the top level of the qcodes++ package, and the DummyInstrument driver.
+This code imports the top level of the qcodes++ package, and the DummyMeasurementInstrument driver.
 In general the instrument drivers are python classes which can be used to create a specific connection with a specific instrument.
-In this case, we can easily 'connect' to our DummyInstrument by running:
+In this case, we 'connect' to our Instrument by running:

 .. code-block:: python